briankoser/sfc-listeners-guide/episodes/0154-abc-picks-up-marvels-shield-and-other-news.md

 # Closing
 Daniel leaves a voicemail.

-Ben and Matt want to watch {% workTitle "Marvel's Agents of S.H.I.E.L.D." %} with Daniel and do weekly video reviews.
+Ben and Matt want to watch {% work "Marvel's Agents of S.H.I.E.L.D." %} with Daniel and do weekly video reviews.